-Our criminal attorneys in Fort Lauderdale and Palm Beach are routinely asked if there is a difference between the criminal charge of assault and battery.
+Our criminal attorneys in Fort Lauderdale and Fort Lauderdale are routinely asked if there is a difference between the criminal charge of assault and battery.
 As a criminal attorney practicing in Fort Lauderdale for almost 20 years, I would have to say that the confusion with regard to these two criminal offenses stems from its improper use in movies and television shows.

 Assault and battery lawyers in Broward County will tell you that there certainly is a difference between the charge of assault in the charge of battery.
 The easiest way to quickly explain the difference is this: